NBISweden/module-organising-data-dm-practices/_episodes/002-files-and-folders.md

 Based on the name, the file could contain information about:

-* `LD` - Long day sampling, of the
+* `LD` - Long-day sampling, of the
 * `phyA` - Phytochrome A genotype, in a
 * `off` - Medium without sucrose, at
 * `t04` - Time point 4,
 * `2020-08-12` - Sampled on Aug 12th, 2020, with
 * `norm` - Normalised data

 However, this is not obvious from the text and letters alone.
-Some sort of explanation is usually required, which could be added to a README-file stored in proximity to the data files.
+Some sort of explanation is usually required, which could be added to a README file stored in proximity to the data files.

 > ### Exercise 6 - Naming and Sorting
-> The following example contain files from an imaginary project, similar to the above example.
+> The following example contains files from an imaginary project, similar to the above example.
 To facilitate the exercise, the file name convention states that:
 > - *phyA/phyB* are genotypes
 > - *sXX* is the sample number
 > - *LD/SD* are light conditions (Long Day, Short Day)
 > - *on/off* are different growth media (on sucrose, off sucrose)
 > - *date format* is the sample date
-> - *tXX* is the sample timepoint
+> - *tXX* is the sample time point
 > - *raw*, *norm* indicates raw or normalised data
 >
 ---